julia-vscode/docs/docs/src/userguide/debugging.md

 ![Debugger](../assets/debugger/6.png)

 The `Variables` view now shows us what local variables we have in this function and what their current values are.
-As we step through the program, and eventually reach the end of the bar function, the list of local variables gets longer, i.e. we now also see the values for c and d:
+As we step through the program, and eventually reach the end of the bar function, the list of local variables gets longer, i.e. we now also see the values for `c` and `d`:

 ![Debugger](../assets/debugger/7.png)

-Let us set another breakpoint on line 15 and then continue the program until it hits that breakpoint.
+Let us set another breakpoint on `line 15` and then continue the program until it hits that breakpoint.
 Then we click on `Debug Console` and see a view like this:

 ![Debugger](../assets/debugger/8.png)